Background pattern

 Vivace should be taken after breakfast.

-Do not take orange juice while taking this medication, as your blood pressure may drop too low.
-Drinking alcohol may cause a drop in blood pressure when standing.
+Do not drink grapefruit juice while taking this medication, as your blood pressure may drop too low.
+Drinking alcohol may cause a drop in blood pressure when standing up.

-Avoid salty foods (containing a large amount of sodium chloride), as it may reduce the hypotensive effect of Vivace.
+Avoid salty foods (containing high amounts of sodium chloride), as they may reduce the blood pressure-lowering effect of Vivace.

 Pregnancy and breastfeeding